Understanding CASS Audit to Safeguard Client Money and Client Asset Sourcebook

 Firms need to have robust internal processes and internal control because it is necessary for compliance with CASS rules to protect client assets and is a requirement to prepare for a CASS audit.
 Moreover, they need to maintain detailed records of client assets which includes reconciliation processes, method of segregation, and reporting.
 Lastly, regular reviews and audits of these processes can provide the necessary reasonable assurance to pass the audit.

-MMBA Accountants provides specialized services for firms that prepare for annual CASS audit and guides them through compliance with the CASS regime.
+MMBA Accountants provides specialised services for firms that prepare for annual CASS audit and guides them through compliance with the CASS regime.
 So, be it reviewing controls for client money or to make sure proper segregation of client accounts, MMBA FCA Accountants ensure that client gets offers comprehensive support.
 Also, being a thorough financial conduct authority, MMBA Accountants team help you address CASS issues, and to improve your CASS assets reports.

 Facebook